-During May 2017, EMC Australia received notice of approval for its Mining Lease application.
-The Mining Lease ("ML") overlays select areas previously covered by two Exploration Licenses.
+In May 2017, EMC Australia received notice of approval of its Mining Lease application ("MLA 531"), resulting in the grant of a Mining Lease ("ML 1763"), which overlaid select areas previously covered by two Exploration Licenses.

 The ML represents the final major development approval required from the NSW Government to begin construction on the project.
-The ML is awarded after all environmental work has been completed and reviewed, all social implications of project development have been considered, and the NSW Environmental Minister has issued a Development Consent, which was received earlier, in November 2016.
+The ML is only awarded after all environmental work has been completed and reviewed, all social implications of project development have been considered, and requires as a precondition that the NSW Environmental Minister has issued a Development Consent.
 The ML grant reflects the further review that the State resource value has been considered and approved for extraction based on mine development plans.
 The ML is issued for a period of 21 years, and is based on the development plans and intent submitted in the ML Application.
 The ML can be modified by NSW regulatory agencies, as requested by EMC Australia over time, to reflect changing operating conditions.

 In addition to these two key governmental approvals, other required licenses and permits must be acquired but are considered routine and require only compliance with fixed standards and objective measurements.
 These remaining approvals include submittal of numerous plans and reports supporting compliance with Development Consent and Mining Lease.
-In addition, the following water, roads, dam and electrical access reviews and arrangements must be finalized:
+In addition, the following water, roads, dam and electrical access reviews and arrangements are each underway, but remain to be finalized:

-- Water Supply Works and Use Approval and Water Access License, - State and local approval for construction of the intersection of the Site Access Road and Gilgai Road. - An approval from the NSW Dams Safety Committee for the design and construction of the Residue Storage Facility, and - A high voltage connection agreement with Essential Energy.
+- Water Supply Works and Use Approval and Water Access License, - State and local approval for construction of a redesigned intersection of the Site Access Road with Gilgai Road, - An approval from the NSW Dams Safety Committee for the design and construction of the Residue Storage Facility, and - A high voltage connection agreement with Essential Energy.